Financing and Debt Overview

 Eligibility determination may also include:

-- Other U.S. public policy benefits; and
+- Other U.S. public policy benefits;

 - Risk concentration assessment.